Outdoor Health Pavilion

 Stanford Lifestyle Medicine Program

 Are you ready to take charge of your health as you age?
-Stop by to talk with experts in lifestyle medicine and aging and learn how to apply scientific insights into actionable behaviors that help you optimize your health, performance, and longevity to live your best life.
+Experts in lifestyle medicine and aging can teach you how to apply scientific insights into actionable behaviors that help you optimize your health, performance, and longevity to live your best life.

 Stanford Medicine Alpha Clinic